Connecting GDS37xx with GRP26xxx

 The GDS37xx can be connected with a SIP phone in 2 different ways, either using peering mode (without a SIP server) or through a SIP server/registrar.

-This guide illustrates the needed configuration for integrating the GDS3710 and the GDS3705 with GRP26xx Series for both peering and using SIP server scenarios.
+This guide illustrates the needed configuration for integrating the GDS37xx with GRP26xx Series for both peering and using SIP server scenarios.

 In this scenario, we assume that the GDS37xx is installed in a small warehouse at the front door and the GRP26xx IP Phone inside to monitor and control the access of the premise.
-Visitors need to press the doorbell button on the GDS37xx to initiate a video/audio call, and the related person at the GRP26xx IP Phone side can open the door remotely to allow the visitors to get in as shown in the figure below.
+Visitors need to press the doorbell button on the GDS37xx to initiate a video/audio call, and the related person at the GRP26xx IP Phone side can open the door remotely to allow the visitors to get in.

 GDS37xx Configuration Settings